iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

       #include <dls2/msg_wrappers/blind_state.hpp> // input, off-the-shelf
       #include <dls2/msg_wrappers/base_state.hpp> //input, off-the-shelf
       #include "estimators/stance_detection/stance_status.hpp" //output, custom
   As you can see, the types of such variables correspond to a message wrapper.
 You can see also how to include either already provided messages, or custom ones.
+[Here](#create-custom-messages) you can see how to create a custom message.
 * declare the variables in plugin.hpp.
 For example

       /*define_inputs*/